brannondorsey/chattervox/README.md

 The protocol may be amended in the future to add new features, however, its simplicity should not be seen as a weakness.
 The goal of chattervox is singular: **Add cryptographic verifiability to text-based radio communication.**

+For proposed changes to the protocol [view the open RFCs](https://github.com/brannondorsey/chattervox/issues?q=is%3Aissue+is%3Aopen+label%3ARFC).

 ### Chattervox Protocol v1 Packet

 | Byte Offset       | # of Bits     | Name                                | Value              | Description
 | ----------------- | ------------- | ----------------------------------- | ------------------ | -----------